Ruby try &.

 - The

-syntax.
-The right interpretation isfoo&.bar (foo == nil) ? nil : foo.bar # almost the same, see above
+&.syntax only skips nil but recognizes false.
+It is not exactly equivalent to thes1 && s1.s2 && s1.s2.s3syntax.
+The right interpretation isfoo&.bar (foo == nil) ? nil : foo.bar # almost the same, see above - You should avoid using

-operator.
-It handles nil already and you may get unexpected resultnil&.nil? # => nil nil.nil? # => true
+nil?check with&.operator.
+It handles nil already and you may get unexpected resultnil&.nil? # => nil nil.nil? # => true - The undefined variables are still undefined

 obj&.attr # undefined local variable or method `obj' for main:Object obj = 1 obj&.attr # undefined method `attr' for 1:Integer